radrich/richarmstrong.net/_posts/2023-06-14-essential-glasses-coral-reef.md

 title: Mantanani Coral Reef
 subtitle: Vinyl Sticker Illustration
 image: 'img/essential-glasses-coral-reef/thumb.png'
 description: "Jan, the owner of Cloud Gallery and Essential Glasses, has a special connection to the Mantanani Coral Reef.
-To celebrate a Malaysian art exhibition, the Rich Armstrong A.K.A.
-TapTapKaboom was commissioned to create a coral reef illustration for the storefront window."
+To celebrate a Malaysian art exhibition, Rich was commissioned to create a coral reef illustration for the storefront window."
 categories: ['Projects', 'Illustration']
 tags: ['Client Work', 'Mural', 'IRL', 'Vector']
 background_color: "black"